 Another tip is to make the first trip short.
 In hiking (and many other areas of life), it’s better to leave your audience wanting more!
 It’s definitely preferable to exhausting your boo to the point of collapse.

-Also, a short hike doesn’t prolong the agony if he’s having a hard time.
+Also, a short hike doesn’t prolong the agony if they’re having a hard time.
 It’s over in a few hours, and then you guys can go eat burgers, drink beer, and move on to the next thing.

-Step 3: Involve Him in the Planning
+Step 3: Involve Them in the Planning

 Step 4: Resist the Urge to Micromanage

 I get so excited when a boyfriend’s going hiking with me for the first time that I want to tell him EVERYTHING he might ever need to know.
 I barely realize I’m blasting him with the information fire hose.
-Meanwhile, he’s probably like, “Holy crap, get away from me woman!”
+Meanwhile, he’s probably like, “Holy crap, get away from me, woman!”